-While leaving the reef after snorkeling, I asked the captain of our boat, Donde es la casa de Pablo Escobar?
-As it turns out, Pablo Escobar’s exclusive party palace is very close to where we were snorkeling so we took a small detour on our way back to the island.
+While leaving the reef after snorkelling, I asked the captain of our boat, Donde es la casa de Pablo Escobar?
+As it turns out, Pablo Escobar’s exclusive party palace is very close to where we were snorkelling so we took a small detour on our way back to the island.

 Pablo Escobar is one of the reasons that Colombia has a reputation for being a place of violence and why the country is considered the drug and murder capital of the world.
 His famous saying, plata o plomo (silver or lead) sets the stage for a reign of terror.

 Escobar was the head of the Medellín Cartel; he re-introduced cocaine to the United States and Europe (the 70s & 80s) and is thought to have been responsible for 80% of the world’s cocaine.
 This made him one of the richest men ever; and, if you spoke out or went against Pablo Escobar, you and your family ended up dead.

 The people of Colombia have a conflicted relationship with Escobar.
 He brought violence to their country but he also funded the building of sports facilities, schools, hospitals, housing, community centres, and social initiatives that put money into the hands of the poor; he filled in the gaps left by the government.